Aperitivo: Scopri i Sapori Umami

 3. Whip the mixture vigorously with a whisk until you obtain a uniform and creamy consistency.

-5. Store in the refrigerator or freezer to slice later.
+5. Store in the refrigerator or freezer for slicing later.

 Ingredients: